markmac99/weather/BatteryMonitorV2/README.md

 * Soldering iron.

 You will obviously also need an MQ server to publish to.
-You can use the free ones at [HiveMQ](https://console.hivemq.cloud) or [Mosquitto.org](https://test.mosquitto.org/) if you don't have your own.
+You can use the free one at [Mosquitto.org](https://test.mosquitto.org/) if you don't have your own.
+I don't think it'll work with HiveMQ as that requires TLS which is not supported.

 ## Resistor selection
 The resistor is required because the D1 Mini can only accept up to 1V on any of its analogue pins.